 - Polar Star – Originally from ?
 New Zealand.
 A really cute semi-determinate plant growing no taller than 16″ in my garden trials of the last few years.
 Fruits are small, about 4oz., red with firm skin and no cracking noted.
 Just loaded!
 Very early…52 days

-- Siberia – Back for 2013!
-Smuggled from Russia by a traveler in 1975 and given to a Canadian Greenhouse operator in Alberta.
+- Siberia – Smuggled from Russia by a traveler in 1975 and given to a Canadian Greenhouse operator in Alberta.
 Capable of setting fruit at 38F (2C).
 Not frost hardy, no tomato plants are!
 Stout healthy plants are small, bushy, with rugose foliage and will sprawl, if not tied up.
 Produces bright red 3-7oz sized fruits in clusters of 30+ in each cluster!
 Not bad for a chilly one!
 Determinate 48 days!
 Det.
+65 days

 - Siletz – developed by Dr. James Baggett of the Oregon State University.
 It appears this is an improved version of the original “Oregon Spring”.
 The 1st fruits remain seedless and then others contain seed.
 It continues to be a cool weather producer, so can be planted quite early.
 Fruits, however are much larger….10-12 oz and are on the acidic side.
 Yields are not as great as the latter, but will do.
 Great size for one so early.
 Determinate 60 days

 - Stupice – hails from the Morzuich section of the Czech Republic.
 Extremely early cold-tolerant tomato variety that bears an abundance of 2 to 3oz flavorful and very sweet scarlet red fruits.
 In an 1988, a taste test in the San Francisco Bay area, “Stupice” rated first in flavor and production.
 An average of 87 fruits were picked per plant!
 A long season producer.
-Plants have the potato-leaf gene.
+Plants have the potato-leaf gene AND are quite small in stature.
 Many growers demand this one to be on their “hit” list for their gardens.
 Ind.
-52-58 days
+52-58 days Pkt…$2.50

 - Yukon – seeds were originally obtained from Kelowna, BC.
 Plants like cooler weather, producing poorer in hot conditions.
 Because plants are so small, could be grown in large pots to extend the season, both ways.
 Determinate 55 days